-First, the cuprate-like hole pocket in La4Ni3O10 reveals no energy gap opening, unlike the underdoped multilayer cuprates [29] or the single layer nickelate (Eu{0.9}Sr{1.1}NiO4) that both host pseudogap states [4].
-The general trend of a pseudogap in the single-layer compound and smaller or absent pseudogap in higher dimensionality compounds (bilayer, trilayer, and infinite-layer perovskites, respectively) is fully consistent with the trends observed in other doped Mott insulators, including the cuprates [^{29, 30}], iridates [^{31, 32}], and ruthenates [33], even though the origin of the pseudogap in all of these compounds remains controversial.
+First, the cuprate-like hole pocket in $La_4Ni_3O{10}$ reveals no energy gap opening, unlike the underdoped multilayer cuprates or the single-layer nickelate ( $Eu{0.9}Sr{1.1}NiO_4$ ) that both host pseudogap states.
+The general trend of a pseudogap in the single-layer compound and smaller or absent pseudogap in higher dimensionality compounds (bilayer, trilayer, and infinite-layer perovskites, respectively) is fully consistent with the trends observed in other doped Mott insulators, including the cuprates, iridates, and ruthenates, even though the origin of the pseudogap in all of these compounds remains controversial.

-Second, the band splitting expected from the multilayer coupling of this trilayer material is unresolved in our ARPES data (Fig. 2 and Supplementary Fig. 2).
-This is in contrast to trilayer cuprate (Bi2Sr2Ca2Cu3O10+8) that has revealed band splitting [34], and which is, to our knowledge, the only trilayer band splitting that has been experimentally resolved.
-Some other layered transition-metal oxides have also revealed clear band splitting from bilayer coupling [35,36].
+Second, the band splitting expected from the multilayer coupling of this trilayer material is unresolved in our ARPES data (Fig. 2; Supplementary Fig. 2).
+This is in contrast to trilayer cuprate ( $Bi_2Sr_2Ca_2Cu_3O{10+\delta}$ ) that has revealed band splitting.
+Some other layered transition metal oxides have also revealed clear band splitting from bilayer coupling.
 We consider two explanations why our experimental data does not show this band splitting.
-A) The band splitting may exist as calculated, but one of the two split bands is greatly reduced in intensity, possibly due to the matrix element effect, which is a combination of different photon energies, polarizations and experimental geometries (see Supplementary Fig. 3 and Supplementary Note 3 for a detailed photon energy scan).
-In this scenario, we argue that the α band observed in our ARPES data is due to the inner-plane nickel band from DFT (Fig. 3a-b and Supplementary Fig. 2), since the k_F position of these two bands is extremely similar, leaving the outer nickel band (δ band in Fig. 2g) unresolved.
-For Luttinger counting of the Fermi surface, this unresolved δ band should exist in order to give a correct electron filling in the system.
-B) The actual band splitting might be much weaker than expected from the DFT result, and if the splitting is comparable with the energy or momentum widths of the constituent states, the splitting will become unresolvable.
-Such a situation has previously been discussed in both bilayer [37] and trilayer [38] cuprates.
-In this case we would nominally expect that the centroid of the unresolved states would be at the calculated centroid of the split bands rather than at one of them, which is inconsistent with our experimental observation.
-On the other hand, the centroid of the non-split bands could be at a slightly different k-value if other states took up the required number of electrons missing from these bands, with the γ band being the most natural candidate; because it skims right along the Fermi surface, it can accommodate a large number of electrons with a minimal change in chemical potential.
-Further investigation is required to resolve this delicate band-splitting issue.
+(A) The band splitting may exist as calculated, but one of the two split bands is greatly reduced in intensity, possibly due to the matrix element effect, which is a combination of different photon energies, polarizations, and experimental geometries (see Supplementary Fig. 3 and Supplementary Note 3 for a detailed photon energy scan).
+In this scenario, we argue that the $\alpha$ band observed in our ARPES data is due to the inner-plane nickel band from DFT (Fig. 3a, b; Supplementary Fig. 2), since the $k{\rm F}$ position of these two bands is extremely similar, leaving the outer nickel band (δ band in Fig. 2g) unresolved.
+For Luttinger counting of the Fermi surface, this unresolved $\delta$ band should exist in order to give a correct electron filling in the system.
+(B) The actual band splitting might be much weaker than expected from the DFT result, and if the splitting is comparable with the energy or momentum widths of the constituent states, the splitting will become unresolvable.
+Such a situation has previously been discussed in both bilayer and trilayer cuprates.
+In this case, we would nominally expect that the centroid of the unresolved states would be at the calculated centroid of the split bands rather than at one of them, which is inconsistent with our experimental observation.
+On the other hand, the centroid of the non-split bands could be at a slightly different k-value if other states took up the required number of electrons missing from these bands, with the $\gamma$ band being the most natural candidate; because it skims right along the Fermi surface, it can accommodate a large number of electrons with a minimal change in chemical potential.
+Further investigation is required to resolve this delicate band splitting issue.